 There’s nothing quite like taking your boat out on the water.
-Yet being out on the water also causes upholstery to tear, fade, and wear through.
-When it’s time to replace upholstery, selecting the right vinyl fabric for the job makes all the difference in the world.
+Yet being out on the water also causes upholstery to wear, tear, and fade.
+When it’s time to replace upholstery, knowing how to restore boat vinyl and selecting the right vinyl fabric for the job can make all the difference in the world.

-Marine vinyl fabric does an excellent job combating the outdoor elements.
-It is UV resistant which prevents color fade and breakdown from the sun.
+Marine vinyl fabric is the best boat upholstery material because it does an excellent job of combating the outdoor elements.
+It is UV-resistant, which prevents color fade and breakdown from the sun.
 It is also resistant to moisture, mildew, and bacteria.
 Static and stain blocking properties also make for safe and clean surfaces.

 Check the Foam and Plywood in Your Boat’s Upholstery

-Just as important as using the right replacement vinyl is making sure the foam and plywood underneath the fabric is good shape.
-Often the foam can be reused, but in some cases, such as severe water damage, the foam needs to be replaced.
+Making sure the foam and plywood underneath the fabric is good shape is just as important as using the right boat seat vinyl replacement.
+The foam can often be reused, but in some cases, such as severe water damage, the foam needs to be replaced.

 Streamline the Process for Updating Boat Upholstery

 You may be tempted to just throw away old materials since you are installing new ones on your boat.
 However, your project will benefit from using old vinyl and plywood for patterns.
 For the vinyl, use chalk to mark the size of the old fabric on the new one.
 Plywood can be used as a template as well.
 Put the old plywood on top and pencil the outline as the exact size to be cut.